-The Pre-school has considered the mental health, pastoral or wider wellbeing support children may need, including with bereavement, and how to support them to transition into the setting after a long period of absence.
-St Joseph's Pre-school's DDSL has undertaken "The world is still a safe place - supporting children's wellbeing during the pandemic" through PATA online training.
+As more children return to early years providers, settings should consider the mental health, pastoral or wider wellbeing support children may need, including with bereavement, and how to support them to transition into the setting after a long period of absence.
+St Joseph's Preschool's DDSL has undertaken "The world is still a safe place - supporting children's wellbeing during the pandemic" through PATA online training.
 Public Health England Guidance "Guidance for parents and carers on supporting children and young people's mental health and wellbeing during the coronavirus (COVID-19)". (updated 21 April 2020)